samirpatel24/liferay73-react-example/README.md

-Beach Resort Application using React JS and Liferay DXP
+Liferay Resort Application using React JS and Liferay DXP